netdata/netdata/docs/guides/step-by-step/step-09.md

 2. Set up a parent Netdata Agent to act as a centralized database for multiple Agents.
 3. Archive metrics to an external database

-The third option is just an archive of your data, you will be able to see them only by querying and creating custom dashboards.
+The third option is just an archive of your data, you will be able to see them only by querying the DB (in which you exported your metrics) and implementing custom dashboards.

 ## What you'll learn in this step